Q. Write an analysis of The Thought Fox, a poem by Ted Hughes.

 Brilliantly, concentratedly,

-Here, Hughes could be conveying the intensity and focus that comes with the creative process.
-The adverbs “brilliantly” and “concentratedly” suggest a vivid and focused engagement with the emerging idea, reflecting the poet’s deep immersion in the act of creation.
+Here, Hughes could convey the intensity and focus that come with the creative process.
+The adverbs “brilliantly” and “concentratedly” suggest a focused engagement with the emerging idea, reflecting the poet’s deep immersion in the act of creation.

 Coming about its own business